Texas Democrat spends night in Legislature protesting police shadowing in redistricting battle

 2 states at the center of an expanding fight

-The tit-for-tat puts the nation's two most populous states at the center of an expanding fight over control of Congress ahead of the 2026 midterm elections.
+The nation's two most populous states are at the center of an expanding fight ahead over control of Congress of the midterm elections.
 The battle has rallied Democrats nationally following infighting and frustrations among the party's voters since Republicans took total control of the federal government in January.

 Dozens of Texas Democratic lawmakers left for Illinois and elsewhere on Aug.
 3, denying their Republican colleagues the attendance necessary to vote on redrawn maps intended to send five more Texas Republicans to Washington.
 Republicans now hold 25 of Texas’ 38 U.S. House seats.

 They declared victory Friday, pointing to California's proposal intended to increase Democrats' U.S. House advantage by five seats.
-Many absent Democrats left Chicago early Monday and landed hours later at a private airfield in Austin, where several boarded a charter bus to the Capitol.
-Cheering supporters greeted them inside.
+Many absent Democrats returned Monday to cheering supporters.

-Republican House Speaker Dustin Burrows did not mention redistricting on the floor but promised swift action on the Legislature’s agenda.
+Republican House Speaker Dustin Burrows promised swift action on the Legislature’s agenda.

 “We aren’t playing around,” Republican state Rep. Matt Shaheen, whose district includes part of the Dallas area, said in a post on the X social media platform.